Link Search Menu Expand Document

 Ladder

 Ladder rules work similarly to a pricing table.
-These types of rules are useful when making pricing agreements that include prices for a product changing when more or less of the product is consumed by the customer.
-Two examples of ladder usages include, the first five products being free for the customer, after which they start paying the normal price for a product, or a product becoming cheaper when a customer consumes more of it.
+These types of rules are useful when making pricing agreements that include prices for the quantity of a product that is consumed by the customer.
+Two examples of ladder usages include the first five products being free for the customer, after which they start paying the normal price for a product, or a product becoming cheaper when a customer consumes more of it.

 Usually, a ladder rule is used instead of a simple pricing rule.
 To achieve a correct setup for a ladder rule, it is often important that the number of products goes through the pricing rule at once.
 Because of this, a pre-ladder sum pricing rule is set up.
 This is a simple summing rule, which will ensure that the total number of products goes through the ladder at the same time, rather than one-by-one.
 A pre-ladder sum follows the same steps as a normal pricing rule but will have to take place before the order of the ladder rule.
 Additionally, the name will be changed from SUM to PRE-LADDER, to reflect the purpose of the rule.